 All three modes use an embedded mySQL database that is located on each server (similar to a single server installation).
 Read the six benefits of adopting a digitalized MFT.

 In the next part of this series, I will introduce the Standard Cluster and dig into the three modes in which it can be deployed.

 Discover more!
-AMPLIFY MFT facts: What you need to know.
+Amplify Managed File Transfer facts: What you need to know.